What is Bluesnarfing and How to Prevent It?

 Unfamiliar Calls or Messages

 Unless you're a texting fiend, you should recognize the conversations on your phone.
-If you see unfamiliar outgoing calls, it could be an attempt by the attacker to steal your login credentials.
+If you see unfamiliar outgoing calls or receive a spam text, it could be an attempt by the attacker to steal your login credentials.
 Criminals can use your phone as proof of identity and trick service providers into releasing your information.

 How to Prevent a Bluesnarfing Attack?